suelopoder/frontend-test/README.md

 - XSS doc names on output.
 To test rename a filename on the database to `<script>alert('xss');<script>`
 - XSS search query on input.
 To test search for `<script>alert('xss');<script>`.
 - XSS for file names.
 To test upload a file named `<script>alert('xss');<script>.png`
-- Big file attacks are not possible.
+- Big file attacks are not possible for the max size limit
 - File name attack.
 To test upload a file named `some/path.png`.
 The `/` will be replaced as `:`
 - Clickjacking.
-To test render -a production build- of the app within an iframe
+To test render -a production build- of the app within an iframe. `x-frame-options` header avoids this.
 - General node vulnerabilities.
 Using node LTS version mitigates this.
 - Run file validations in server to avoid direct posting to API.